Skip to content

 Students coming to our historic Hard Bargain Farm environmental education campus (located in Accokeek, MD) get to discover science and explore the world around them through robust and engaging activities and lessons.

-Time: One to three days during the school week.
+Time: One to four days during the school week.

 Program Options